-- During 2023/24 there was 1 Member Code of Conduct Complaint received. - A summary of all complaints from members of the public were reported to the Authority in the bi-annual performance report up to May 2023.
+- During 2024/25 there were two Member Code of Conduct Complaints received, which were subsequently withdrawn. - A summary of all complaints from members of the public was reported to the Authority in the bi-annual performance report up to May 2023.
 The report included information of the outcome of the complaint, management action taken and lessons learned from the complaint.
-This report will become an annual report in 2024/25. - Completed the Monitoring Officers annual review of Officers' and Members' Register of Interests and the registers of Gifts and Hospitality. - Following the AGM in July 2023 all Authority Members were asked to review and update their entries in the Register of Interests. - The annual report of the Due Diligence Panel was received by Programmes and Resources Committee in December 2023. - To support the Authority's aim to continuously improve and benchmark its performance against other organisations the Authority chose to be assessed against the latest Investors in People (IIP) standard and following an extensive assessment exercise, the Authority received notification in May 2019 that it had successfully met the IIP standard. - Based on the recommendations in the Investors in People assessment report an IIP Draft Action Plan was developed during the summer of 2019 and the final IIP Action Plan was published in Quarter 3. - Following a recommendation from the external IIP Assessor in May 2019, the development of the Authority's new competency framework was put on hold until the Authority's core values had been identified.
-A staff survey on values was undertaken and achieved a 67% response rate, indicating a very high level of employee engagement.
-A similar value based survey was subsequently sent to the Authority's Members and volunteers to gather their views. - Following discussions at meetings of the IIP Delivery Group the Authority's values were agreed as Care, Enjoy and Pioneer.
-These values are supported by a definition and a set of behaviours. - Received positive feedback in the Investors in People report, May 2022 with our achievement being described as fantastic given how challenging the previous three years had been and everyone should be proud. - Adopted the new values and behaviours into person specifications to be used in our recruitment and selection process replacing the competency framework - The Joint Performance Appraisal Review process was replaced with Performance Management Appraisal (PMA) process in line with 'keep it simple' behaviour of our core values, with streamlined the guidance and forms.
-The PMA process includes Pioneer conversations (objective setting), Enjoy conversations (look back at what has been achieved), and Care conversations (to support employees be the best person that can be in the job they are in).
+This report became a separate annual report in September 2024. - Completed the Monitoring Officer's annual review of Officers' and Members' Register of Interests and the registers of Gifts and Hospitality. - Following the AGM in July 2024 all Authority Members were asked to review and update their entries in the Register of Interests. - The annual report of the Due Diligence Panel was received by Programmes and Resources Committee in December 2024. - To support the Authority's aim to continuously improve and benchmark its performance against other organisations the Authority chose to be assessed against the latest Investors in People (IIP) standard and, following an extensive assessment exercise, the Authority received notification in May 2019 that it had successfully achieved the IIP standard and the Health and Wellbeing Award at 'Developed' level. - In October 2020, the IIP Delivery Group were key in the identification of the Authority's core values of CARE, ENJOY, and PIONEER. - Adopted the new values and behaviours into person specifications to be used in our recruitment and selection process replacing the competency framework. - At the next IIP assessment in May 2022, the Authority achieved the IIP standard and Health & Wellbeing Award at 'Established' or Silver level. - The Authority has been assessed again in April 2025, and awaits the outcome. - The Joint Performance Appraisal Review process was replaced with Performance Management Appraisal (PMA) process in line with 'keep it simple' behaviour of our core values, with streamlined guidance and forms.
+The PMA process includes Pioneer conversations (objective setting), Enjoy conversations (look back at what has been achieved), and Care conversations (to support employees be the best person they can be in the job they are in).

-Sub Principle: A(2) Demonstrating a strong commitment to ethical values
+Sub Principle: A (2) Demonstrating a strong commitment to ethical values - We Will:

-- (5) Embed our standards of behaviour and values underpinning the way we work in job descriptions, through recruitment and selection, and the performance management (appraisal) process. - (6) Ensure our HR, governance and procurement policies and procedures promote and support our values and standards and use every opportunity to promote our standards of behaviour and the values underpinning the way we work through for example: - Organisational development programme;
+- 5) Embed our standards of behaviour and values underpinning the way we work in job descriptions, through recruitment and selection, and the performance management (appraisal) process.

+- 6) Ensure our HR, governance and procurement policies and procedures promote and support our values and standards and use every opportunity to promote our standards of behaviour and the values underpinning the way we work through for example:

+- Organisational development programme;

 - Leadership group development;

 - Corporate Learning and development programme;

 - Communications strategy;

-- Member Learning and Development Programme.
+- Member Training and Development Programme

-- (7) Communicate to others who work with us our expectations for compliance with ethical standards through:
+- 7) Communicate to others who work with us our expectations for compliance with ethical standards through:

 - Service level agreements;

-- Contracts and procurement processes;
+- · Contracts and procurement processes;

 - Partnership agreements;

-- Sponsorship agreements.
+- Sponsorship agreements